wladmis/xext-rexsec/README.rst

 BUILD AND INSTALL
 =================

-To build it you need to have a C99-compilant compiler (I'm sure you have one), an xorg-server development files.
+To build it you need to have a compiler that supported GNU99 extensions, GNU Make, xorg-server's and libXext's development files.
 To build, run the following command:

    $ make